Neeraj-Ghodla/Pokemon-Image-Scraper/README.md

 # Pokemon-Image-Scraper
 Scrape Pokemon Images from Bulbapedia

-# Download images from the pre-scraped url
+# Download images from the pre-scraped urls
 Run the download.py file to download images from the pre-scrapped urls

 # Download images by scraping new urls